We are decommissioning the UK’s earliest nuclear sites safely, securely and cost-effectively in a way that protects people and the environment.

 - scrutinising the decommissioning plans of EDF Energy, who own the operating fleet of Advanced Gas Cooled Reactor (AGR) nuclear power stations

-We aim to deliver safe, sustainable solutions to the challenge of nuclear clean-up and waste management.
+We and our subsidiaries and Site Licence Companies aim to deliver safe, sustainable solutions to the challenge of nuclear clean-up and waste management.
 This means:

 - never compromising on safety or security